-Many students are asking the question: can I still get doctor shadowing experience during COVID-19?
-The answer is definitely yes, but there are important additional considerations.
+Many students are asking can I still get doctor shadowing experience during COVID-19?
+The answer is yes, but there are important additional considerations.

-We have looked into ways you can safely gain clinical experience to bolster you medical school applications and join healthcare workers in action sooner rather than later.
+We have looked into ways you can safely gain clinical experience to bolster your medical school applications and join healthcare workers in action sooner rather than later.

 We’ll also tell you how we’ve made our own Global Pre-Meds doctor shadowing programs COVID-safe.